-

 First come: You can walk-in freely, but they have a limited number of visitors allowed.
 Double check at entrance of each pavilion.

-Advance reservation: You can enter only via lottery reservation either: 2-3 months/1 month/1 week/3 days before prior.
+Advance reservation: You can enter only via 3 lottery reservation rounds: 2-3 months prior, 1 month to 1 week prior, and then 3 to 1 days before your visit.

 Reservation: It includes On-site reservation in addition to the Advance reservation options.